guillermooo/sublime-undocs/source/reference/completions.rst

 	* ``.sublime-completions`` files
 	* Words in buffer

-Snippets will only be automatically completed against an exact match to their tab trigger.
-Other completions sources are filtered with fuzzy matches too.
+Snippets will only be automatically completed against an exact match of their tab trigger.
+Other sources for completions are filtered with a case insensitve fuzzy search instead.

 The Completions List